 I began my gluten-free sourdough starter over a month ago love watching it bubble away on the counter.
 It also means that our pancake breakfast is quick and easy in the morning with just a few minutes of preparation the night before.
 And I love knowing that the food I serve my family will be easier to digest, allowing us to absorb more nutrients from it.

 The recipe we’ve been using is based on the whole wheat sourdough pancakes I’ve made in the past, just updated to work with our family’s dietary needs.

-- The night before: mix the starter with 1 cup of GF flour mix and ⅔ water.
+- The night before you want to make these: mix the starter with 1 cup of GF flour mix and 2/3 cup water.
 Leave it in a warm place overnight to continue the sourdough process.
-You could also use only starter, as I did with my whole wheat pancakes, but I find that using only brown rice makes the pancakes a bit crumbly.

 - In the morning add the sweetener, egg, oil or butter, sea salt, and either fiber or xanthan gum.

 - Dissolve the baking soda in the water and then gently fold into the batter.